openlayers/ol-mapbox-style/README.md

 > **background**: `false` \| `BackgroundColor`

 Background color for the layer.
-If not specified, the background from the Mapbox style object will be used.
-Set to `false` to prevent the Mapbox style's background from being used.
+If not specified, the background from the Mapbox/MapLibre Style object will be used.
+Set to `false` to prevent the Mapbox/MapLibre style's background from being used.

 * * *